trailblazer/trailblazer.github.io/gems/reform/index.md

     form.options_for(:title) # => {:readable=>true, :coercion_type=>String}

 Note that Reform renames some options (e.g. `:type` internally becomes `:coercion_type`).
 Those names are private API and might be changed without deprecation.
 You better test rendering logic in a unit test to make sure you're forward-compatible.

+it's like that: your form gets a minimal set of input, and then transforms that into an object graph. don't add public properties just to satisfy AR, solve that in the form